 The R.A.D.
 Program is designed to teach women about awareness, prevention, risk reduction and avoidance while progressing into the basics of hands-on defense training.
 R.A.D.'s objective is to "develop and enhance the options of self-defense, so they may become viable considerations to the woman who is attacked."
+Contrary to popular belief, rape is not a crime of sex.
+Rape is a violent crime and a devastating experience, but it is survivable.
 Rape affects all people, no matter what their age, race or economic status.
 It is one of the most rapidly growing crimes in American society.
 FBI projections suggest that one out of three women can expect to be sexually assaulted in their lifetime.
 In the United States, one forcible rape occurs every seven minutes.

 Each year, about 90,000 forcible rapes are reported to the police, but it is estimated that almost 90% of all rapes and attempted rapes are not reported.
 Each situation is different, making rape prevention especially challenging.
 Steps can be taken, however, to lessen the chances of being raped.
 The Rape Aggression Defense System is a program of realistic, self-defense tactics and techniques.
 R.A.D. is dedicated to teaching women defensive concepts and techniques against various types of assaults, by utilizing easy, effective and proven self-defense tactics.
 This system of realistic defense will provide women with the knowledge to make an educated decision about resistance.